fx-giant/giant-documentations/visual/flight-route.md

 ### Label Title
 You can use this setting if you wish to change the title of the label.
 E.g: This is a filght from `Origin`

+### Density Color
+You can choose the colour to represent the data available for the destinations of the selected origin in the map.

 ## Use cases
 **Airfreighter Flight Route**
  The current dataset displays a list of airfreighters' origin and together with its destinations.
 Download sample data [here](./sample-data/flight-route/flight_route.xlsx).